-As you’re seasoning the pork, you’ll hear the bacon sputtering in the pressure cooker.
-Don’t forget to flip the slices, and turn off the heat when the bacon is browned on both sides.
+Sprinkle the salt evenly over the pork.
+As you're seasoning the pork, you'll hear the bacon sputtering in the pressure cooker.
+Don't forget to flip the slices, and turn off the heat when the bacon is browned on both sides.

 Place the salted pork on top of the bacon, keeping the meat in a single layer.
 Pour in the water.

 Once the cooker is depressurized, check that the pork is fork-tender.
-If the meat’s not yet fall-apart tender, you can always cook the pork under pressure for another 5 to 10 minutes to get the right texture.
+If the meat's not yet fall-apart tender, you can always cook the pork under high pressure for another 5 to 10 minutes to get the right texture.

 Transfer the cooked pork to a large bowl and taste the cooking liquid remaining in the pot.
 Adjust the seasoning with water or salt if needed.

 Add the cabbage wedges to the cooking liquid.
 Replace the lid and cook the cabbage under high pressure for 3 to 5 minutes.
 When the cabbage is done cooking, activate the quick-release valve to release the pressure.